-The 2014 round of Society Research Funds is now open for applications.
-The average award has been about £1,000.
+The 2017 round of Society Research Funds is now closed for applications.

 Mike Coward Fund